envoyproxy/gateway/site/content/en/v1.0.0/user/security/mutual-tls.md

 ---
-title: "Mutual TLS: External Clients to the Gateway"
+title: 'Mutual TLS: External Clients to the Gateway'
 ---

 This guide demonstrates how mutual TLS can be achieved between external clients and the Gateway.
 The guide uses a self-signed CA, so it should be used for testing and demonstration purposes only.

 ## Prerequisites